Libensemble/libensemble/docs/data_structures/sim_specs.rst

 Used to specify the simulation function, its inputs and outputs, and user data.

 Can be constructed and passed to libEnsemble as a Python class or a dictionary.
-When provided as a Python class, all data is validated immediately on instantiation.

 .. tab-set::